clacosta5/Spotify-Project-in-R/README.md

 Exploring my Spotify activity with streaming history.

-Exploring my Spotify account and data with 'spotifyr'.
+Exploring my Spotify account and data with Spotify API and 'spotifyr'.